List of works based on dreams: "Yesterday"

 Paul McCartney claimed to have dreamed the melody to his song "Yesterday" (1965).
 After he woke up, he thought it was just a vague memory of some song he heard when he was younger.
-As it turned out that he had completely thought up this song all by himself, he recorded it and it became the most often covered pop song in the world.
+As it turned out that he had completely thought up this song all by himself, he recorded it and it became the most covered pop song in the world.

+"Black Sabbath"

+During the days of Earth, Geezer Butler wrote Black Sabbath's eponymous song "Black Sabbath", after a nightmare in which he had encountered a tall black figure at the edge of his bed, gazing at him.
+After he woke up, the book on the occult he had been reading prior to the nightmare had mysteriously vanished from his room.
+He later told the band about his experience and recorded the song using a haunting riff and a tritone.

+Named after a 1963 Boris Karloff film, "Black Sabbath" became one of the band's most popular songs, and they even named their debut album and the band itself after it.
+In 2023, Rolling Stone ranked "Black Sabbath" as the greatest heavy metal song of all time.

 "Let It Be"

-Paul McCartney has also claimed that the idea of "Let It Be" came to him after a dream he had about his mother during the tense period surrounding the sessions for The Beatles ("the White Album") in 1968.
+Paul McCartney has also claimed that the idea of "Let It Be" came to him after a dream he had about his late mother during the tense period surrounding the sessions for The Beatles ("the White Album") in 1968.
 McCartney later said: "It was great to visit with her again.
 I felt very blessed to have that dream.
 So that got me writing 'Let It Be'."
 In a later interview, McCartney said that in the dream his mother had told him, "It will be all right, just let it be."